-- 22. For OTC derivative transactions other than those mentioned in paragraph 20 and credit derivative contracts other than those mentioned in paragraph 21, the applicable CCFs are the same as those applicable to debt security contracts or other commodity contracts. - 23.
-For off-balance sheet items not mentioned above, a CCF of 100% should be applied unless otherwise specified by the MA.
+For OTC derivative transactions and credit derivative contracts that are not mentioned in paragraphs 21 and 22, the applicable CCFs are the same as those applicable to debt security contracts or other commodity contracts.

+- 24. For off-balance sheet items not mentioned above, a CCF of 100% should be applied unless otherwise specified by the MA. - 25.
+For exchange traded derivative contracts that are treated as bilateral trades for risk-weighting purpose, the CCFs applicable to the contracts should be determined as if they were OTC derivative transactions or credit derivative contracts, as the case requires.